jcorioland/jcorioland.github.io/_posts/2019-09-12-terraform-microsoft-azure-modules.markdown

 resource_group_name = "${data.azurerm_resource_group.rg.name}"
 ```

-Understanding the difference between those two types of object in really important to be able to write module and manage dependencies between all the modules that compose your solution!
+Understanding the difference between those two types of object is really important to be able to write module and manage dependencies between all the modules that compose your solution!

 ## Writing a Terraform module

 Now that you know about the basic structure of a Terraform configuration project and start to get familiar with the syntax, we can discuss about Terraform modules.

-And the good news is that a module is nothing more than a directory with a bunch of Terraform files, structured like a project.
+The good news is that a module is nothing more than a directory with a bunch of Terraform files, structured like a project.
 Cool, isn't it? :)

 Terraform modules are used to group together a set of resources that have the same lifecycle.
 It is not mandatory to use modules, but in some case it might be useful.